ibm-cloud-architecture/refarch-jee/phases/phase1.md

 The Migration Toolkit for Application Binaries can generate an evaluation report that helps to evaluate the Java technologies that are used by your application.
-The report gives a high-level review of the programming models found in the application, the WebSphere products that support these programming models and the right-fit IBM platforms for your J2EE application.
+The report gives a high-level review of the programming models found in the application, the WebSphere products that support these programming models and the right-fit IBM platforms for your JEE application.

 To get the report, run `java -jar binaryAppScanner.jar binaryInputPath --evaluate`

-_(I) binaryInputPath, which is an absolute or relative path to a J2EE archive file or directory that contains J2EE archive files_
+_(I) binaryInputPath, which is an absolute or relative path to a JEE archive file or directory that contains JEE archive files_

 ![Evaluation Report](/phases/phase1_images/EvaluationReport.png?raw=true)